 FOX and CBS each have a certain number of doubleheader Sundays throughout the season.
 So some weeks, FOX 13 will air two games.
 Other weeks, we can only air one.

-Because the Buccaneers are our local team, we are obligated to air their games, even if another matchup appears more compelling.
+Because the Buccaneers are our local team, we are obligated by NFL rules to air their games, even if another matchup appears more compelling.

 Stations are not allowed to air another game against a local team's home game.
 So if a Bucs home game is airing on CBS, we cannot air a different game in that time period -- even if it's supposed to be a FOX doubleheader weekend.